tonibauti/jpa-generator/README.md

 - Repositories (spring data type or native sql type)
 - Repositories Tests

-(The "json" datatypes have been tested on MySQL and PostgreSQL databases)
+(The "json" and "uuid" data types have been tested on MySQL and PostgreSQL databases)

 Currently, the following providers are supported: